mohammed-dawoud/Privacy-Preserving-Processing-of-Boolean-Functions-Using-TFHE/README.md

 3. Download the repository
 4. Add the CORA toolbox and the downloaded repo to your MatLab path
 5. You can simply modify the TFHE_TestConPolyLogicalFunctions.m file to test the different APIs provided for the privacy-preserving Boolean functions and intersection
+6. The provided MEX APIs are: <b>client_encryptor, client_decryptor, cloud_operator</b>.
+You can these APIs to create and perform any sequence of logical operations you would like to execute.
+Using these APIs you can run any arbitrary logical operations in a privacy-preserving manner on sets represented as constrained polynomial logical zonotopes or logical zonotopes.

 # Support
 Questions and support are welcome at eng.mohamed.dawoud@gmail.com